Buried In Silence: How the Other Half lives

 “I don’t think your legal status or country of origin should determine your quality of life,” Matta said. “[My family] worked hard to become as American as possible, but we aren’t.
 We feel like we are, but everybody else doesn’t see us that way.”

 Since 2016, the public distaste for immigration has grown more vocal.
-While the Obama administration prioritized deporting immigrants who committed more serious crimes, the Trump administration has issued new policies targeting immigrants who commit minor offenses such as driving without a license.
+While the Obama administration prioritized deporting immigrants who committed more severe crimes, the Trump administration has issued new policies targeting immigrants who commit minor offenses such as driving without a license.

 After applying for permanent residency in 2007, it has been a waiting game for Matta and her family.